 I love how I can complete the 28 Day Weight Loss Challenge exercise plans in the comfort of my lounge room, in front of the TV, still in my work clothes (I sometimes find this is the best way for me to avoid the excuses and just get it done!).

-I know that, no matter how tired I am, I will always feel better after completing my exercises. even if I only manage to get through one round – that’s more than I’d have done if I made excuses!
+I know that, no matter how tired I am, I will always feel better after completing my exercise before bed. even if I only manage to get through one round – that’s more than I’d have done if I made excuses!

 4. The 28 Day Weight Loss Challenge App workouts